Moet-be-Kier | Iron Man

 I spent the first night in a small hotel in the nearby suburb of the city, and, as in the most classic film noir, my window also had a colourful neon sign that mixed its hum with that of mosquitoes.
 The room could be considered gnomic, and for a good part of the sleepless night, I tried to figure out how they had managed to fit that huge solid wood bed inside that small room.
 I decided that they had built it inside: there was no other solution.

-And I wrote again in my notebook of experiences.
+And I wrote again in my Notebook of Experiences.

 Hunting in Mfan, Cameroun | ©Gabriele Orlini, 2019